-In a medium bowl mix all of the ingredients in the bottom layer until well combined.
-Press into prepared pan and bake 11 minutes.
+- In a medium bowl mix all of the ingredients in the bottom layer until well combined.
+Press into the prepared pan and bake for 11 minutes.
 Cool completely.

-Combine custard powder, milk & vanilla.
-Mix on medium with 1/4 cup butter.
+- Combine custard powder, milk & vanilla.
+Add butter and mix until combined.
 Beat in powdered sugar and mix until well combined and fluffy.
-Spread onto bottom layer and refrigerate.
+Spread over the bottom layer and refrigerate.

-Microwave chocolate and butter on 40% power about 45 second.
-Stir and continue to microwave at 15 second increments until smooth & melted.
-Spread over custard layer and refrigerate about 5 minutes.
+- Microwave chocolate and oil on 40% power about 45 seconds.
+Stir and continue to microwave at 15-second increments until smooth & melted.
+Spread over custard layer and refrigerate for about 5 minutes.
 Remove from fridge and score lines for cutting.